ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

                             }
                         }

-                        completion(data, response)
+                        completion(data, response, urlRequest)
                     }
                 }
             }
         }
         ```
-        > An error and/or a non-processable response could be detected and handled at any stage of this process and deferred (via escaping completion handlers) to the request maker where the information can be processed in a certain way.
-For example, an API request to a protected source expects some parsable data, even if an internal error occurs, but calling an RP-initiated logout endpoint may produce no data.
+        > An error and/or a non-processable response could be detected and handled at any stage of making a request and also deferred (via escaping completion handlers) to the request maker where the information can be processed in a certain way.
+For example, an API request to a protected source expects some parsable data, even if an internal error occurs, but calling an RP-initiated logout endpoint may produce no data to handle.

         Let's now prepare a call to the userinfo endpoint, the location for which we should be able to retrieve from the OIDC configuration document captured by AppAuth in the authorization state: